Lymphoma symptoms

 Swollen lymph nodes might be in just one area of your body.
 This can happen with any type of lymphoma.

-You might have swollen lymph nodes spread throughout your body (‘generalised lymphadenopathy’), which is more common in non-Hodgkin lymphoma than Hodgkin lymphoma.
+You might have swollen lymph nodes spread throughout your body (generalised lymphadenopathy).
+This is more common in low-grade non-Hodgkin lymphoma than Hodgkin lymphoma.

 What else can cause swollen lymph nodes?

-There are many other possible causes of swollen lymph nodes, including:
+There are a lot of possible causes of swollen lymph nodes, including:

-• infections, such as coughs, tonsillitis, colds, ear and throat infections
+- infections, such as coughs, tonsillitis, colds, ear and throat infections and glandular fever

-• some medicines, including penicillin, drugs used to treat epilepsy (phenytoin and carbamazepine), cephalosporins (a type of antibiotic) and the covid-19 vaccination.
+- some medicines, including penicillin, drugs used to treat epilepsy (phenytoin and carbamazepine), cephalosporins (an antibiotic drug) and the covid-19 vaccination.

 Fatigue

 Fatigue is exhaustion that can be physical, emotional or mental.
 You might feel tired after doing very little.
-Sometimes, people describe it as ‘debilitating’ or feeling ‘drained of energy’.
+Sometimes, people describe it as feeling ‘drained of energy’.

 Unexplained weight loss

-The NHS advises that you see your GP if you lose more than 5% of your normal body weight over 6 to 12 months.
+The NHS advises that you see your GP if you keep losing weight without changing your diet or exercise routine.

 Night sweats

-Any type of lymphoma can cause night sweats, though doctors don’t really know why.
+Any type of lymphoma can cause sweats, although doctors don’t really know why.
 One possibility is that they happen as part of your body’s reaction to chemicals the lymphoma cells produce.
-Another is that they are a natural response to your body’s temperature rising above a normal level (fever) – as sweating is a way of cooling your body down.
+Another is that they are a response to a fever, because sweating is a way of cooling your body down.

 Back to top